The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

-In Figure \ref{fig:frac}, we plot the fraction of central galaxies that meet our criteria for being classical LSB galaxies as a function of stellar mass.
-We find that bulge+disk LSB galaxies typically have M$_\star$=10$^{9-11}$ M$_\odot$, pure disk LSB galaxies typically have M$_\star<$10$^{9.5}$ M$_\odot$, and irregular LSB galaxies typically have M$_\star<$10$^{9}$ M$_\odot$.
-While there is a general trend for bulge+disk LSB galaxies to be the most massive, followed by pure disk LSB galaxies and then irregular LSB galaxies, there is considerable overlap in the stellar masses of our three categories.
 Overall, 60\% of all central galaxies in {\sc Romulus25} with 10$^8<$M$_\star$/M$_\odot<$10$^{10}$ are classical LSB galaxies.
 The extent to which this value may be in tension with observations is unclear.
 As early as the 1990s, LSB galaxies were thought to make up a significant fraction of the galaxy population \citep[e.g.,][]{mcgaugh1995,Dalcanton1997Obs}, and more recent large surveys \citep[e.g.,][]{minchin2004,trachternach2006,greco2018illuminating,du2019,Tanoglidis2021} have borne out this idea.
 However, the 60\% that we find is slightly in excess of even the 50\% quoted in \cite{mcgaugh1995}'s initial estimate.
 It is certainly possible that \textsc{Romulus25} overproduces LSB galaxies, particularly at the lower end of our mass range.
 However, most surveys are highly incomplete at the low surface brightnesses---and, in many cases, low luminosities---that characterize these galaxies.
 Even many surveys that target LSB galaxies would not include LSB disks with HSB bulges as we do here.
 We may therefore be including many objects that would be undetected in or excluded from observational surveys.